joe-antognini/joe-antognini.github.io/_drafts/thought-experiments-on-consciousness.md

 ---
 layout: post
 title: Twelve Thought Experiments on the Computational Theory of Consciousness
-date: 2023-06-09
+date: 2025-11-21
 categories: ml
 image:
   feature: constellations3.jpg
 ---

+[A few years ago][1] I outlined the so-called "[triviality argument][2]" that consciousness cannot be reduced to the process of computing a particular kind of computer program.
+At the core of the argument is the recognition that there is no unique, objective way to define computational states in the physical world.
+Consequently, it is always possible to find some (perhaps complicated) mapping of arbitrary physical states onto the states of a computer program that generates conscious experiences.
+(The example I used in the earlier post was the fluctuating orientations of the magnetic moments in a hot iron bar.)
+If consciousness could be reduced to a purely computational phenomenon, we would be forced to conclude that all sorts of inanimate objects like hot iron bars are conscious purely by virtue of this arbitrary mapping.

-In my [last post][1] I outlined the so-called "[triviality argument][2]" that consciousness cannot be reduced to the process of computing a particular kind of computer program.
-The post generated some lively discussion on [Hacker News][3] [and][5] [Reddit][4], and I had some good discussions with a number of people about it offline.
+The post generated some lively discussion on [Hacker News][3] [and][5] [Reddit][4], and I had some good conversations with a number of people about it offline.
 A number of commenters raised various objections to the argument as I presented it, but most of the objections centered around the leap I made from a computer that manipulates rocks in a field to the randomly fluctuating states of atoms in an iron bar.
 The iron bar is not a *real* computer, according to their argument, because the mapping from its states to the state of a Turing machine is totally arbitrary.
 Moreover, because this mapping is purely random, *producing* this mapping essentially requires you to perform the computation yourself --- so, to the extent that any computation is being performed, it's really *you* who are computing, not the iron bar.

 I think these objections are incorrect and I still believe that a careful understanding of what a computer really is will force us to accept that if